maryamasadm/Computer-Vision-Scientist-Road-Map/Deep learning concept/Base.md

 	•	Learning rate
 	•	Forwards and Backwards Backpropagation

-Activation function
+*Activation function

-It is used to determine the output of neural network like yes or no. It maps the resulting values in between 0 to 1 or -1 to 1 etc. (depending upon the function).
+It is used to determine the output of neural network like yes or no.
+It maps the resulting values in between 0 to 1 or -1 to 1 etc. (depending upon the function).

-The Activation Functions can be basically divided into 2 types-
+The Activation Functions can be basically divided into 2 types:

 	•	Linear Activation Function
 	•	Threshold function
 	•	Non-linear Aktivation Funktion
 	•	Sigmoid function

 It has non linearity, it has analog activation.
 The sigmoid is a mathematical function that maps input values to a value between 0 and 1, making it useful for binary classification and logistic regression problems.

 	•	Hyperbolic Tangent function
 It is similar to sigmoid function, the value is between -1 and 1.
 It can be reformulated to sigmoid function.
 The slop of change in the middle part is stronger than sigmid
 	•	ReLU